 Support heroes are blessed with powerful abilities, which are most useful in the early to mid game.
-They are able to impact the game even from the very start with their spells, and can score kills in the laning phase provided they have the right lane partners to synergize with their kits.
-Some supports on the other hand are more defensive in nature, and protect their cores or themselves more than they threaten their lane opponents.
+They are able to impact the game even from the very start with their spells.
+They can even score kills kills in the laning phase, provided they have the right lane partners to synergize with.
+Some support heroes, on the other hand, are more defensive in nature.
+Their goal is to protect their cores or themselves more than to threaten their lane opponents.

 We’re here to teach you how to play this vital role properly and effectively.

-Before getting into the basics of actually playing the support role, it’s important to distinguish the two classes of support heroes.
+Before getting into the basics of actually playing the support role, it’s important to distinguish the two classes.
 While both are considered support roles, the individual playstyles of each one differ slightly based on their kits and overall design.

-Also known as “position 5”, the hard support is the archetypal support role which most players completely new to Dota 2 will get to know first.
-Hard support heroes are meant to have the lowest farm priority on their team, and are designed to scale with experience more than gold and items.
+Also known as “position 5”, the hard support in Dota 2 is the archetypal support role.
+Most players completely new to Dota 2 will get to know this role first.
+Hard support heroes are meant to have the lowest farm priority on their team.
+They’re also designed to scale with experience more than gold and items.
 Largely independent when it comes to equipment, these heroes can make their presence felt even with barren inventories.

-They are quite strong in the first 15 minutes of the game thanks to their powerful abilities that are strong on their own even without items — but tend to fall off later on in the game if they are unable to keep up in levels.
-Using their spells early on is the key to success, whether to protect their lane partner or score kills on the enemy team.
+They are quite strong in the first 15 minutes of the game.
+This is thanks to their powerful abilities that are strong on their own even without items.
+But, they tend to fall off later on in the game if they are unable to keep up in levels.
+Using their spells early on is the key to success.
+Whether to protect their lane partner or score kills on the enemy team.

 Examples of hard supports include Lich, Jakiro, Crystal Maiden, and Disruptor.
 All of these heroes have a few things in common, but the most important one that they share is the ability to harass or even threaten to kill lane opponents with their spells right out of the gate.
 These heroes also have low skill floors, making them perfect for first time players.

-Soft supports or “position 4” heroes are higher up the farm priority compared to hard supports.
-Supports under this category are designed to be more item-dependent than their more frugal counterparts, as their kits are often greatly augmented by pickups such as Blink Dagger, Force Staff, Pipe of Insight, and the like.
+Soft supports or “position 4” heroes in Dota 2 are higher up the farm priority compared to hard supports.
+Supports under this category are designed to be more item-dependent than their more frugal counterparts.
+This because their kits are often greatly augmented by pickups such as Blink Dagger, Force Staff, Pipe of Insight, and the like.

 While these heroes will still give farm to their cores, they are tasked with coming online with their items sooner than hard supports.
 To this end, soft supports are usually blessed with the ability to roam the map early in order to score pickoffs while helping other lanes have an easier time.
 Some soft supports also have great flash farming spells with which they can reliably gather gold for their item timings.

 Examples of soft supports include Rubick, Earthshaker, Earth Spirit, and Sand King.
-Earthshaker and Sand King in particular rely quite heavily on Blink Dagger to initiate teamfights, while Rubick and Earth Spirit are just so much better when they have things like Aether Lenses and Force Staffs.
+Earthshaker and Sand King, in particular rely quite heavily on Blink Dagger to initiate teamfights.
+Rubick and Earth Spirit are just so much better when they have things like Aether Lenses and Force Staffs.

 Know Your Role

 In all but a few edge cases, supports will step up to one of the side lanes in order to assist their corresponding cores in those lanes.
 Hard support heroes typically go to the safe lane to help the carry get their farm.
-Hard supports don’t need much gold to begin with, after all, which means that they are best suited to being in a lane where they can give all their farm to a core that really needs it.
-Soft supports on the other hand will want to go to the offlane, because offlaners can usually survive without having to be protected 24/7, and because offlaners can very easily give some farm to their supports so that they still hit their item timings reasonably early.
+Hard supports don’t need much gold to begin with, after all.
+This means that they are best suited to being in a lane where they can give all their farm to a core that really needs it.
+Soft supports on the other hand will want to go to the offlane.
+Offlaners can usually survive without having to be protected 24/7.
+And because offlaners can very easily give some farm to their supports, they still hit their item timings reasonably early.

-Regardless of which lane you take, though, the most important parts of playing support are staying alive (which allows you to get experience) and making sure that you don’t sap experience from your lane partner unnecessarily.
-Positioning and playing close to friendly creeps and/or the tier 1 tower is key to the first part, as doing so makes it more difficult for enemy heroes to dive you and your lane partner.
+Regardless of which lane you take, though, the most important parts of playing support are staying alive.
+You should also make sure that you don’t sap experience from your lane partner unnecessarily.
+Positioning and playing close to friendly creeps and/or the tier 1 tower is key to the first part.
+Doing so makes it more difficult for enemy heroes to dive you and your lane partner.

 If you’re playing a ranged support, doing this is fairly easy.
-Use the paths off to the side in order to stay at arm’s length to your lane opponents while using the creep wave to draw the line indicating how far you can safely go.
-Try not to go past the creep wave unless your hero is built for that, or your hero has a long enough attack range that you can harass your opponents from a safe place without drawing creep aggro.
+Use the paths off to the side in order to stay at arm’s length to your lane opponents.
+Do this while using the creep wave to draw the line indicating how far you can safely go.
+Try not to go past the creep wave unless your hero is built for that.

 When your death is inevitable, it’s often better to just stand your ground and try to take your enemies down with you.
 Use your spells before you kick the bucket!
 You never know what might happen, and you might enable your core to get a kill in the process.